 We have invited naturalist and TV presenter Iolo Williams and Sue Williams, Senior Education Adviser at Natural Resources Wales to discuss the role of nature and the outdoors in modern Welsh education and associated wellbeing and health benefits.

 Iolo is a familiar face to Welsh audiences, having presented several popular series in Welsh and English on BBC Wales and S4C, including his latest series, 'Iolo's Snowdonia'.

 Sue Williams is the Senior Education Adviser at NRW, which runs the Outdoor Learning Wales programme.

 Introducing the speakers will be the Cabinet Secretary for Education, Kirsty Williams AM.

 The audience will also get the opportunity to put their questions to the speakers as well as the Cabinet Secretary for Education during a question and answer session following their presentations.

-The evening was hosted by top ITV Wales journalist, Catrin Haf Jones.
+The evening will be presented by BBC Wales political correspondent Catrin Haf Jones.